atbolsh/TransformerHomunculus/README.md

 If satisfied with RL:
 1) Recheck image2settings with reconstructions from agent
 2) Make differentiable settings2img?
 For fun?
+   -- I have *something* like this.
+Will check
 3) make version with memory?
 Start making next repo?
 Basically, act on the other plans, now that RL is finally also in the toolkit.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~